Best Medicare Advantage Plans in Indiana (2026)

 PPO PROS AND CONS

-You'll pay more with PPO Medicare Advantage plans through higher monthly premiums and out-of-pocket maximums, but you get complete provider freedom.
-These plans let you visit any Medicare-approved doctor without referrals and give you access to both in-network and out-of-network care, though staying in-network keeps costs lower.
+PPO Medicare Advantage plans come with higher monthly premiums and out-of-pocket maximums, but you can see any Medicare-approved doctor without a referral.
+You can use both in-network and out-of-network providers, though in-network visits cost less.

 How to Find the Best Indiana Medicare Advantage Plans